Journalist sues Congress for Jan. 6 Capitol riot surveillance videos

 “Nevertheless, the fundamental importance of the common law right of access to a democratic state … cautions against the categorical extension of Speech or Debate Clause immunity to the [common law] right,” the judge wrote.

+Mr. Musgrave describes himself in the suit as a “representative of the news media” whose work has been featured in publications including Politico, the Boston Globe and the Intercept.

+An online search by The Washington Times shows he has written about legal issues including federal prosecutors accused of misconduct, a Massachusetts state-run drug lab scandal and a court case seeking personnel records of a Massachusetts medical examiner, among other topics.

-Mr. Musgraves is also suing for the release of additional records that he had requested, which were either denied or have gone unanswered.
+Mr. Musgrave is also suing for the release of additional records that he had requested, which were either denied or have gone unanswered.

 The other requests include documents about an information-sharing policy that the House told USCP to develop, as well as the most recent edition of the House Security Policy Manual.
 He also wants a copy of a report, requested last year by the House, on which USCP investigator general reports produced over the previous three years could have been made public.